April 17, 2008

 So, for example, in the case of the thermometer that was found some distance away from its mountings, the simpler explanation (for me at least) was that of the wind.
-If called upon, I could call upon Bernoulli's Principle and the laws of motion to support my preference.
-That explanation is simple enough to satisfy me.
+If called upon, I could cite Bernoulli's Principle and the laws of motion to support my preference.
+That explanation is enough to satisfy me.

 But this may not be true for someone else.
-For them, a theory that alien vandals landed in my garden, tore the thermometer from its moorings, threw it away in the pachysandra and left in their spaceship, might be the "simpler" explanation in the eyes of someone who is a believer in the existence UFOs and space aliens.
+For someone who is a believer in the existence UFOs and space aliens, a theory that alien vandals landed in my garden, tore the thermometer from its moorings, threw it away in the pachysandra and left in their spaceship, might be the "simpler" explanation.
 After all, it does not involve the use of calculus.

 That is exactly the problem in many of the science and religion discussions.
 Apart from those people who reject science altogether, the integration of science and religion into one coherent philosophical framework becomes one of the most difficult challenges and there is no simple solution to it.
 And all of us use Ockham's razor to resolve it, even though the results are not the same for everyone.